-- The maternal blood is also collected during delivery, to be tested for certain infectious diseases as mandated by federal regulations.
-And to meet the highest international transplant standards, Cryo-Cell collects and stores extra maternal blood samples.
+Before delivery, maternal blood samples are collected to be tested for certain infectious diseases as mandated by federal regulations.
+To meet the highest international transplant standards, Cryo-Cell also collects and stores extra maternal blood samples.

 Testing and Processing

 Usually within 36 to 48 hours of collection, the cord blood and tissue are tested, processed, and cryogenically stored.

 - Maternal blood is tested for infectious diseases.

 - Each cord blood and cord tissue specimen is tested for microbiological contamination.